psb/bucklescript.github.io/docs/build-configuration.md

 - `/myCommand` is resolved into `/myCommand`
 - `myCommand/` is resolved into `node_modules/myCommand`
 - `./myCommand` is resolved into `myProjectRoot/myCommand`
 - `myCommand` is just called as `myCommand`.
-But note that Bsb doesn't read into your environment, so if you put `node`, it won't find it unless you specify an absolute path.
+But note that `bsb` does not read into your environment, so if you put `node` it will not find it unless you specify an absolute path.
 Alternatively, point to a script that has the header `#!/usr/local/bin/node`.

 The command itself is called from inside `lib/bs`.

 ## package-specs

-Output to either CommonJS (the default), ES6 modules or AMD.
-Example:
+Configure the output to be either CommonJS (the default), ES6 modules or AMD.
+For example:

 ```json
 {